JotGabiga/JotGabiga/README.md

 ### Hi, I’m Justyna — a Software Engineer with 3.5 years of experience building and maintaining full-stack web applications using React, TypeScript, Node.js and PostgreSQL.

 I focus on delivering clean, maintainable code and high-quality features supported by automated tests (Jest, Cypress, Cucumber).
-With strong attention to UX, I care about creating intuitive, accessible and user-friendly interfaces that genuinely support users needs.

-I’m comfortable working in Agile environments, contributing to code reviews, shaping technical decisions and developing test-covered solutions that ensure long-term stability.
+I’m comfortable working in Agile teams, contributing to architecture discussions, code reviews and shaping technical decisions.
+I enjoy turning requirements into well-designed, test-covered features that solve real problems for users and drive business outcomes.

-I’m currently exploring the space between frontend engineering and UX — aiming to connect both worlds in my career.
+While my core strength is frontend engineering, I’m also experienced on the backend with Node.js, and I’m continuously developing in both areas.
+I’m interested in how frontend engineering and UX intersect — especially in the context of usability, accessibility and improving product quality — but my primary focus remains building robust web applications.

 - 🔭 I am currently participating in the **Women Go Tech Acceleration Program**
+- 🎓 Engineering graduate from ###Cracow University of Technology###
 - 📫 How to reach me: justynagabiga@gmail.com || [LinkedIn](https://www.linkedin.com/in/justynagabiga/)
 - ⚡ Fun fact: I am interested in 3D graphics.
 You can see my work on [Behance](https://www.behance.net/justynagabiga1/projects)